gmickel/CodeQuest/README.md

 - 🎊 **Confetti**: Celebrate your achievements with a rainbow of confetti!
 - 🏆 **Score Sharing**: Brag about your big brain energy on social media
 - 📱 **Responsive Design**: Looks great on everything from your smartwatch to your smart fridge
+- 🧙‍♂️ **Question Generation**: Generate question creation prompts to use with your favorite LLM!

 ## 🎭 Question Features (The Real Stars of the Show)